jorroll/reactive-forms-2-proposal/README.md

 An earlier version of this proposal included an `asyncValidators` property on `AbstractControl` (similar to the current `ReactiveFormsModule`).
 This property only existed to increase the similarities between the new API and the old API.
 I decided to remove the `asyncValidators` property in favor of using external services which provide more user control.

+It's also worth noting that synchronous validation can also be handled via a service.
+In fact, doing so has the added advantage that you don't need to worry about someone else somehow removing your validator function from a control.

 ### `observe()`

 You can `observe()`/`observeChanges()` on any property.
 Because we know when any properties change, we can easily subscribe to anything via `control.observe('value')` or `control.observe('errors')` etc. The `observe()` method immediately returns the current value, as well as subscribes to all changes.
 If we just want changes to a property, we can use `control.observeChanges('value')` etc.